 $5,000 travel grant outside of the institution/university

-J-1 visa for a maximum of 6 months through ASF Visitor Exchange Program
+J-1 visa for a maximum of 6 months through the ASF Visitor Exchange Program

 - Application deadline: February 15th